peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>other</i>: An arbitrary-precision decimal number to compare with this one.

  * <i>ctx</i>: An arithmetic context.
-Flags will be set in this context only if  `HasFlags` HasFlags and  `IsSimplified` IsSimplified of the context are true and only if an operand needed to be rounded before carrying out the operation.
+Flags will be set in this context only if  `HasFlags`  and  `IsSimplified`  of the context are true and only if an operand needed to be rounded before carrying out the operation.
 Can be null.

 <b>Return Value:</b>